 It’s time to discard the minutiae and start focusing on the future according to Dave Hoekstra.
 In his latest blog Dave explains that while human automation might be new to some, to others technology has been automating processes for many years.

 These new capabilities are a result of a new mindset that our development teams have embraced called Human Automation.
 Human Automation is the idea that a piece of software can replicate the same decision-making process as a human being without that human needing to be there.
 It is not a new idea.
 Cavemen used to carry rocks from one place to another until someone invented the wheel.
 Riverboat captains rejoiced at the creation of the steam engine, making it possible to go upriver.
-Humans used to (gasp) hand-schedule resources to work in their contact centers (some of you are still doing this)!
+Humans used to (gasp) hand-schedule resources to work in their contact centres (some of you are still doing this)!

 With the advent of software to process complicated and repetitive tasks, humans faced a new challenge.
 This software does a great job, but I am always having to tell it what to do.
 Click here, look at this, type this in, wash, rinse repeat.
-With Human Automation, software developers (like Calabrio has in Minneapolis, Stockholm, Strängnäs, Gävle and Jönköping) can utilize new technologies to automate the processes that we humans have had to do, over and over, for years!
+With Human Automation, software developers (like Calabrio has in Minneapolis, Stockholm, Strängnäs, Gävle and Jönköping) can utilise new technologies to automate the processes that we humans have had to do, over and over, for years!

 One of the biggest problems that humans have compared to computers, is that we have to sleep.
 We have to eat.
 We get sick, and we like to spend time with our families and friends.
 Computers don’t need to do that, so how can we show the computer how to perform the same tasks we would, sitting in front of our laptop?
 The answer is Human Automation.